pmigoku/cybersecurity-public/Class-prep.md

     XTRA4-022-M
     XTRA5-022-M
     ```
+6. Student will deploy their opstations
+    Students will navigate to `cvte > aria automation: cyber school > service broker > catalog > CCTC-Security-Opstations` and deploy their own opstations.

+    > [!NOTE]
+    > If OS opstations are still present, have students remove them.

-6. Obtain the students Jump boxes IP and pass
+7. Obtain the students Jump boxes IP and pass

     Students will run:
     ```bash